Hyperion2220/webWeasel/README.md

 | Text-Only Mode | Enabled | For speed and LLM-friendly output |
 | Markdown Options | Various | Code block preservation, no line wrapping, citations, etc. |

-To modify these settings, edit the corresponding parameters in `webWeasel.py`.
+To modify these settings, edit the `CrawlConfig` class in `webWeasel.py`.

 ## Limitations

 - Only extracts text content (images are not downloaded)
 - URLs with complex fragments might not be fully explored
 - Respects robots.txt by default
-- Output filenames are truncated to 100 characters for compatibility
+- Output filenames are sanitized and truncated to 100 characters for compatibility
 - Playwright browser dependencies are only installed when needed for web crawling